Latin Language & Culture

 Course Description and Objectives

-The objective of this course is to understand how the Romans and their Greek influences shaped our modern ideas about language, literature, art, education, government, and family life.
-Students will achieve this synthesis by encountering original source material and modern fiction and prose, supplemented by Latin derivatives work.
-Increased fluency in English reading and writing is an accompanying objective.
+The objective of this course is to understand how the Romans and their Greek influences used language to shape our modern ideas about literature, art, education, government, and family life.
+Students will read and imitate the language of original source material, supplemented by work with Latin derivatives, resulting in increased fluency in reading and writing in English.

 Topics Covered